Deadliest Warrior: Legends: Gameplay

 Much like Deadliest Warrior: The Game, Deadliest Warrior: Legends is a three-dimensional weapons-based fighting game with realistic damage.
 Each warrior is divided into three classes: the heavily armored champions, the aggressive berserkers, or the agile guerrillas.
 Each warrior has three different weapon categories: close range (one handed, e.g. sword), mid-range (two handed, e.g. pole arm) and long range (limited projectiles, e.g. javelins).
 Most of the combat is the same as the previous game, but a few changes were made.
 There is no longer a health bar, and the stamina, projectile count, and timer can be turned off entirely.
 Guerrillas no longer have a slow-acting poison for their secondary projectile weapon.
-You can use the new push ability to kill your opponent by sending them down holes in some of the arenas, or to create distance between you and your opponent.
-A new ability called grappling replaces special weapons, where if your attack connects, you enter a mode similar to that of rock-paper-scissors.
+The player can use the new push ability to kill their opponent by sending them down holes in some of the arenas, or to create distance between themself and the opponent.
+A new ability called grappling replaces special weapons, where if an attack connects, the player enter a mode similar to that of rock-paper-scissors.
 If the defending opponent matches the attacker's input, the attack is blocked, but if the defending opponent does not match the attacker's input, either a leg-break, arm-break, or execution is pulled off depending on the button chosen.

 A new Risk-like mode called Generals was added, in which opposing warriors wage war by commanding their armies.
 The simulation engine used on season 3 of the show factors in each warrior's strengths and weaknesses (called X-factors), and applies them to the situation and environment at play.
 Each of the warriors (excluding Mack, who is not playable in this mode) have a playable map which covers one of their campaigns, where players must account for their warrior's abilities when it comes to particular terrains.
-Upon taking a fort with your troops, you must defeat its warrior in hand-to-hand combat, or else the fort stays in their possession.
-Upon taking a neutral fort before your opponent does, you receive one of three abilities which will give you an edge each time your troops battle for the rest of the game.
-To win, you must take over the opposing player's home fort, and best them in an individual battle.
+Upon taking a fort with their troops, the player must defeat its warrior in hand-to-hand combat, or else the fort stays in their possession.
+Upon taking a neutral fort before the opponent does, the player receive one of three upgraded abilities.
+To win, the player must take over the opposing player's home fort, and best them in an individual battle.